core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

    In fact, this would mean that the Responder has not followed the conversion rule in {{oscore-to-edhoc-id}} when converting its (to be) OSCORE Recipient ID to C_R.

+# Extension and Consistency of Applicability Statement # {#app-statements}

+The applicability statement referred by the Client and Server can include the information elements introduced below, in accordance with the specified consistency rules.

+If the Server supports the EDHOC + OSCORE request within an EDHOC execution started at a certain EDHOC resource, then the applicability statement associated to that resource:

+* MUST NOT specify that EDHOC message_4 shall be sent.

+* SHOULD explicitly specify support for the EDHOC + OSCORE request.

+* SHOULD explicitly specify that the method to convert from EDHOC to OSCORE identifiers is the one defined in {{conversion}}.
+If this is not explicitly specified, the Client and Server MUST use that conversion method.

 # Security Considerations

 The same security considerations from OSCORE {{RFC8613}} and EDHOC {{I-D.ietf-lake-edhoc}} hold for this document.